 If any of you may be interested, I have just created a new site for our southern friends https://www.kentbeat.uk

 No major links to Manchester groups but may be of interest.

-Sad to hear of his passing.
-Our condolences to family and friends.
+Our condolences to family and his many friends.